 It usually has the color and taste of saffron and cardamom powder.
 Garnish this bread with poppy seeds, and your Taftan is ready to serve.

 You can pair Taftan with soup or stew to complement the plain flavor of this bread.
-A spicy dish is a perfect companion with Taftan.
+A spicy dish is a perfect side with Taftan.
 Soft, slightly chewy texture and burned edges will charm you for palate right away.

 Hey!
 The taste of this Taftan will melt your heart.